El Alma al Aire: Commercial performance

-Within a week of its release, El Alma al Aire sold over one million copies, a feat Sanz's record label proclaimed had broken "all sales records in the Spanish record market."
-The album achieved its greatest success in Sanz's native Spain, where it debuted atop the Productores de Música de España (PROMUSICAE) album chart on September 23, 2000.
-It was certified 13× platinum by PROMUSICAE for shipping over 1.3 million copies, making it the best-selling album of the year in the country and, as of 2023, Spain's second best-selling album overall, surpassed only by Sanz's earlier album Más.
-In Europe, the International Federation of the Phonographic Industry (IFPI) certified the album platinum after recognizing sales of over one million copies across the continent.
+Within a week of its release, El Alma al Aire sold over one million copies, a feat Sanz's record label proclaimed had broken "all sales records in the Spanish record market".
+The album achieved its greatest success in Sanz's native Spain, where it debuted atop the Productores de Música de España (PROMUSICAE) album chart on 23 September 2000.
+It was certified 13× platinum by PROMUSICAE for shipping over 1.3 million copies, making it the best-selling album of 2000 in the country and, as of 2026, Spain's second best-selling album overall, surpassed only by Más.
+In Europe, the International Federation of the Phonographic Industry (IFPI) awarded the album a platinum certification for reported sales of over one million copies across the continent.
 It also peaked at number 5 in Portugal and number 71 in Switzerland.

-The record achieved substantial commercial success across Latin America, ultimately selling over 900,000 units in the region.
-In Mexico, it peaked at number 3, was certified 5× gold, and had sold over 450,000 units.
-The album topped the national charts in Argentina and was certified triple platinum there.
-It was also certified double platinum in Chile, and platinum in both Colombia and Venezuela.
+The record achieved substantial commercial success across Latin America, ultimately selling over 900,000 units in the region by the end of 2000.
+In Mexico, it peaked at number three, was certified 5× gold, and had sold over 450,000 units within a month of its release.
+The album topped Argentina's national charts and was certified triple platinum.
+It was also certified double platinum in Chile, and platinum in Colombia and Venezuela.
 In the United States, El Alma al Aire debuted and peaked at number 3 on the Billboard Top Latin Albums chart, and number 148 on the Billboard 200.
 It was certified double platinum in the Latin field by the Recording Industry Association of America (RIAA) for shipping over 200,000 copies.
-Nielsen SoundScan reported the record sold over 125,000 units in the country.
+Nielsen SoundScan reported the record sold over 125,000 units in the US as of August 2003.
 By June 2001, El Alma al Aire had sold over 2.4 million copies worldwide.